A Healthy Philosophy Guide for eating for health

 Many of these diets are promoted as being “healthy”, but how do you know if these diets will provide you with the nutrients you need to maintain health.

-The majority of popular diets are usually concerned primarily with weight loss, but may not provide you with comprehensive nutrition over the long term and may not sustainable be.
+However, not all diets will provide you with comprehensive nutrition over the long term and may not be sustainable.